Get $20 in free Bitcoin when you sign up and buy $50+ in crypto before January 31, 2026. Terms apply.

 -You’re being rushed or threatened.

-Scammers often impersonate trusted organizations such as banks, crypto exchanges, or government agencies.
+Scammers often impersonate trusted organisations such as banks, crypto exchanges, or government agencies.
 They can sound very convincing.
 Before you hand over cash or crypto, check if the request is genuine.

 Steps to check:

--Hang up and call the organization back using official contact details (not the number given by the caller).
+-Hang up and call the organisation back using official contact details (not the number given by the caller).
 Don’t just call the real number and hang up, wait to speak to someone.

 -If it’s an investment opportunity, research it via official sources, not links sent to you.